37 Metaphors for Lost with Meaning and Examples

 Examples in Context:

-• “The endless possibilities left her feeling lost in a sea of choices, unsure which one to make.”
+• As a result of the endless possibilities, she was lost in a sea of choices, unsure of which one to make.

 • “He was drowning in a sea of choices, unsure which path would lead him to success.”